Cantalapiedra/LDzoom/README.md

 marker, chrom, start and end define a marker locus, which must be included in the region defined by markers in hmp. ldthres value will help define the new region based on LD decay.

-Output: the script generates several files, within a LD/ folder which must exist.
+Output:

-Also outputs to the stdout the a row with the following format:
+the script outputs to the stdout a row with the following format:

 #marker_id:marker_chrom-marker_start:marker_LD_start-marker_LD_end

 marker_id marker_chrom and marker_start are the same used as parameters marker_LD_start and marker_LD_end are the positions defined by LD decay and the specified --ldthress

+LDzoom.R also generates several files, within a LD/ folder which must have been created previously:

+- marker.chrom.start.r2.tsv # r2 of all the markers
+- marker.chrom.start.r2.png # r2/position plot of the previous file
+- marker.chrom.start.r2.LDregion.tsv # r2 of all the markers against marker_id, only in the
+- marker.chrom.start.r2.LDregion.png # r2/position plot of the previous file
+- marker.chrom.start.LDregion.hmp # new hapmap defined through LD decay